open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ![Application Telemetry Schema Overview](./img/0240-otel-weaver-overview.svg)

-The Application Telemetry Schema concept is divided into two key parts: the Component Telemetry Schema and the Resolved Telemetry Schema, as shown in the previous diagram.
+The Application Telemetry Schema concept is divided into two key logical parts: the Component Telemetry Schema and the Resolved Telemetry Schema, as shown in the previous diagram (more details on these two concepts in the proposal section).
 These concepts are central to unlocking a variety of use cases.

 Examples of use cases include: